Column in "Scagliola" cherry red, late 19th century

 Important column in stucco marble called "Scagliola" in imitation of red Griotte and black marble from Italy.
 This column of Neoclassical style with a Doric capital has a fluted shaft resting on a hexagonal base and supports a black circular top.
 With its refined look, this Doric column will fit in many interiors and can accommodate a bronze sculpture, a marble statuette, a biscuit or a porcelain vase.
 Dimensions of the tray: Ø30cm / Ø11,81 in

-The scagliole, Italian innovation
+Scagliole, an Italian innovation

 Circa: 1890